hapifhir/hapi-fhir-jpaserver-starter/README.md

   < ./composition_confcode.xml
   ```
+The docker file will create a docker image with no preloaded implementation guides.
+A list of implementation guides to load can be passed as config-map.
+A second docker file will create an image with fixed configuration and preloaded implementation guides.

-The docker file will install the implementaiton guide in a docker image.
-The built docker image does not need to download the implementation guides afterwards.
+That  docker image does not need to download the implementation guides afterwards.

 ## Prerequisites